aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/mnt/mnt.rst

 ``--mnt-mutinfo``
 """""""""""""""""

-Activates the computation of the mutual information.
+Activate the computation of the mutual information.

 .. note:: Available only on ``BFER`` simulation types (:ref:`sim-sim-type`).